bd2kccd/data-reader/README.md

     <version>0.1.3</version>
 </dependency>
 ````
-Currently, CMU's [Tetred](https://github.com/cmu-phil/tetrad) project uses this data reader to handle the data validation and loading in their GUI application.
+Currently, CMU's [Tetrad](https://github.com/cmu-phil/tetrad) project uses this data reader to handle the data validation and loading in their GUI application.
 Our [causal-cmd](https://github.com/bd2kccd/causal-cmd) command line tool also uses it.

 ## Data Validation

 Data validation validates the input data file based on user-specified settings.
-Currently we support two types of file: Tabular or Covariance.
+Currently we support two types of files: Tabular or Covariance.

 ### Tabular Data Validation